davidalexisnyt/micropython-workshop/docs/section_1.md

 The power rails are along the top and bottom of the breadboard, and each consists of two strips of tie points.
 The power strip (+ve voltage) is marked with a **+** and a red line.
 The ground rail is marked with a **-** and a line that is either black or blue.

-Power and ground are typically fed to the breadboard from the 5V (or 3.3V) and GND pins on the Arduino, and the strips are then used to feed power and ground to components of your circuit.
+Power and ground are typically fed to the breadboard from the 5V (or 3.3V) and GND pins on a microcontroller board (like an Arduino or ESP8266), and the strips are then used to feed power and ground to components of your circuit.
 We’ll see this in action later.

 # Tool and Development Environment Setup

-Set up Python virtual environment to host the basic tools.
+The tools that we are going to use are Python-based, so we're going to set up a Python virtual environment to hold them.

 Create a folder somewhere to hold our virtual environment and MicroPython projects.
 For example, I have my code set up under C:\code\iot on my Windows machine and ~/code/iot on my Linux environment.
 Create your own based on your preference, but for this document, let's assume ~/code/iot.